XLNC-Nemeziz/WRO-FE25/README.md

 ***

-**Official repository of the XLNC Prime team from Kazakhstan.
+**Official repository of the XLNC Nemeziz team from Kazakhstan.
 It contains all the engineering materials of our self-driven vehicle's model participating in the WRO Future Engineers competition in the season of 2025.**

 ***